 The 7th arrondissements also features world-class museums such as the Musée d’Orsay and the Musée Rodin.
 Another must-see is the Hôtel des Invalides – Napoleon’s resting place!

-Renovated Hôtel Le Cercle Tour Eiffel is located just 150 m from the Champ de Mars leading to the Eiffel Tower.
+Hôtel Le Cercle Tour Eiffel is a renovated hotel located just 150 m from the Champ de Mars leading to the Eiffel Tower.
 Some rooms offer a view of the Eiffel Tower.
 Rooms are air-conditioned, feature a flat-screen TV and free WiFi.

 ‘Where to Stay in Paris – Best Area, Place & Neighbourhood’